FrankSeg117/Elektroquemon/README.md

 ## Objective and Outcomes
 This project strengthened understanding in the theory and practice of FSMs and Flip-Flops, allowing for the application of sequential and combinational design concepts in an interactive game context.

+## How to View the Circuit
+To view the circuit, download Logisim from CurseForge or use the attached executable above.
+Then, open the ElektroquemonCirc file in Logisim.